BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_admin_func.rst

       :scale: 75

    To add a Catalog that is already published and accessible through WaterOneFlow web services, administrators should enter the Catalog endpoint to automatically import its Views.
-   Administrators can check the available Views by using the “Check Services” button.
+   Administrators can check the available Views by using the |check_services| button.

-To delete Catalogs, administrators should use the “Trash” icon to access the “Delete Catalogs” menu and select the Catalog to be deleted.
+To delete Catalogs, administrators should use the |trash| icon to access the “Delete Catalogs” menu and select the Catalog to be deleted.

 .. image:: images/1.10.png
    :width: 1000